chenkang455/Spike-Zoo/README.md

 ```

-* Save all images from the given dataset.
+* II.
+Save all images from the given dataset.
 ``` python
 pipeline.save_imgs_from_dataset()
 ```

-* Calculate the metrics for the specified dataset.
+* III.
+Calculate the metrics for the specified dataset.
 ``` python
 pipeline.cal_metrics()
 ```

-* Calculate the parameters (params,flops,latency) based on the established pipeline.
+* IV.
+Calculate the parameters (params,flops,latency) based on the established pipeline.
 ``` python
 pipeline.cal_params()
 ```

-For detailed usage, welcome check [test_single.ipynb](examples/test_single.ipynb) and [test_ensemble.ipynb](examples/test_ensemble.ipynb).
+For detailed usage, welcome check [test_single.ipynb](examples/test/test_single.ipynb) and [test_ensemble.ipynb](examples/test/test_ensemble.ipynb).

 ### 3. Training
 We provide a user-friendly code for training our provided `base` model (modified from the `SpikeCLIP`) for the classic `REDS` dataset introduced in `Spk2ImgNet`: